OrdinaryMagician/stinger_m/Readme.md

 ## Known bugs

- - The Quadshot dry-firing and being unable to reload when you have less than 4 shells left is intentional.
-In theory this shouldn't happen anyway as all ammo is in multiples of 4.
-Usually cheats and scripts would cause this.
+ - The Quadshot will visibly load 4 shells even when there's less available, this is a limitation of the animation.